GVaruntejaReddy/Calculator/README.md

 # Calculator
-A baic web app for calculator
+A basic web app for calculator